 - Effectively raising and adopting a foster child requires a lot of work, but it is an incredibly rewarding path.

-- Many foster-to-adopt parents feel they are “meant” to do this.
-They describe it as a “calling” and find the responsibility highly rewarding.
+- Many foster-to-adopt parents feel they are “meant” to do this and find the responsibility highly rewarding.

 - Financial support makes this adoption path viable for many, but is seldom a primary consideration.
 Support can include monthly adoption subsidies, Medicaid benefits, and post-adoption services to assist you should the child develop problems as a result of early abuse and/or neglect.

 Do I qualify to be a foster-to-adopt parent?

 Do you want to provide love and a nurturing environment to a child?
 Then you might be just what we’re looking for in a foster-to-adopt parent.